cent-inc/collect-button/README.md

 The Collect button SDK currently offers two modes of operation, a Default mode and a Headless mode.
 Headless mode allows you to programmatically trigger collect flows using functions in the SDK.
 Default mode includes the APIs in Headless mode **and** also automatically overlays Cent's Collect buttons on assets that are collectible.

-Which mode you use is dependent on the path of the script tag you add to the `HEAD` of your site:
+Which mode you use is dependent on the script tag you add to the `HEAD` of your site:

 ### Default mode